small0live/small0live.github.io/resume.md

 ---
 layout: page
 title: CV
 subtitle: An abbreviated version of my curriculum vitae highlighting recent accomplishments, pubications, and experience.
-You can view and download my complete CV as a PDF.
 ---

 <span style="float: left; "><a href="{{ '/assets/OBNewton_CV2023.pdf' | prepend: site.baseurl }}"><strong>> You can view and download my complete CV as a PDF.</strong></a> </span>